 Osphronemidae.
 Subfamily: Luciocephalinae

-Found in Thailand, Malaysia and the islands of Borneo and Sumatra.
-There are now also introduced populations living in both Singapore and Colombia.
+Occurs naturally in Vietnam, Cambodia and Thailand.
+There are also feral populations in Singapore and Colombia.
 Wild fish are rare in the hobby these days, with the vast majority of the ones on sale being mass-produced in the Far East and Eastern Europe.

 Maximum Standard Length